doc4d/4d-web-studio/docs/getting-started/overview.md

 :::note info

- 4D Web studio is still a **code name** and may not be the final product's name.
+ At this stage, 4D Web Studio is a codename for the product.
+It may not be its final name.

 :::